octobercms/docs/backend-lists.md

         relation: groups
         select: name

-If the [relationship definition](../database/relations) uses the **count** argument, you can display the number of related records using the `valueFrom` and `default` options.
+To display a column that shows the number of related records, use the `useRelationCount` option.

     users_count:
         label: Users
-        relation: users_count
+        relation: users
-        valueFrom: count
-        default: 0
+        useRelationCount: true

 > **Note:** Using the `relation` option on a column will load the value from the `select`ed column into the attribute specified by this column.
 It is recommended that you name the column displaying the relation data without conflicting with existing model attributes as demonstrated in the examples below: